What Is a ‘Solicitor Advocate’?

 - Hold positions within companies

-Solicitors can seek out barristers with specialist practices to represent their clients in niche legal cases.
+Then should a client’s case need to go to court, solicitors can seek out barristers with specialist practices to represent their clients in niche legal cases.

 Evolution of the Legal Profession

-Advantages of a Hiring a Solicitor Advocate
+Advantages of Hiring a Solicitor Advocate